Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

     : a unique number to identity experiment

     rna_id (string)
-    : The identifier for RNA fragment used in this experiment, as declared in the `sequences` section of `rnasique config`
+    : The identifier for RNA fragment used in this experiment, as declared in the `sequences` section of `ipasuite config`

     ddNTP (ddA, ddT, ddG, ddC)
     : Indicate the ddNTP used for the sequencing condition of capillary eletrophorese